-- SEC.
-7. Section 1954.5 is added to the Civil Code, to read: - 1954.5. (a) Except as provided in subdivision (b), the legal consequences of the actions of the parties to a lease of real property as provided in Sections 1951, 1951.5, and 1952, and the legal remedies available upon breach of a lease of real property as provided in Sections 1953 and 1954, are not subject to modification by the prior agreement of the parties. - (b) The parties to a lease of real property may by contract made at any time: - (1) Waive any right of either or both parties to specific enforcement of the lease; or - (2) Make any reasonable provision for determining the amount of damages to be paid for breach of the lease or fixing the time for payment of such damages.
+SEC.
+7. Section 1954.5 is added to the Civil Code, to read: 1954.5. (a) Except as provided in subdivision (b), the legal consequences of the actions of the parties to a lease of real property as provided in Sections 1951, 1951.5, and 1952, and the legal remedies available upon breach of a lease of real property as provided in Sections 1953 and 1954, are not subject to modification by the prior agreement of the parties.

+(b) The parties to a lease of real property may, by contract made at any time, waive any right of either or both parties to specific enforcement of the lease.